waggle-sensor/summer2017/Zeeshan_Nadir/training/README.md

 - Uses the trained SVM model to decide if there is a pedestrian or not
 - Uses the opencv's builtin pedestrian detector model as well to give a comparison
 - Shows the images of detected pedestrians for both these models in separate windows

+Note: The trained XML files can be found on DropBox.